Jiefei-Wang/rdaemon/README.md

 ```r
 registerDaemon(daemonName = "vignetteDaemon")
 ```
 This will start a daemon named `"vignetteDaemon"` if the daemon does not exist.
 Note that if you do not provide the daemon name, a default name will be used which is unique for each R process.
 In other words, unless you explicitly use the same daemon name, the first call of `registerDaemon()` will always start a new daemon for the current R session by default.
+There is a certain limit on the number of characters in the daemon name and it varies greatly depending on the OS.
+A rule of thumb is to keep your name length less than 20 characters.
+Please do not use any non-letter character in the name as it might be not portable.

 ## Set the daemon task